 Addiction is prominent around the world and leads to deaths due to the damage it does to the human body.

-Kava, on the other hand, has not been linked with certainty to any deaths.
+Kava and alcohol are not alike.
+Unlike alcohol, kava has not been linked with certainty to any deaths.
 Plus, it does not have the mind-altering effects of alcohol.

 Myth 4: Kava is Mind-Altering